sUSD Tops 24 Hour Trading Volume of $16.55 Million (SUSD)

-sUSD (SUSD) traded 0.2% lower against the dollar during the 24 hour period ending at 13:00 PM Eastern on December 9th. sUSD has a total market capitalization of $49.81 million and $16.55 million worth of sUSD was traded on exchanges in the last 24 hours.
-One sUSD token can currently be bought for approximately $1.00 or 0.00005846 BTC on popular exchanges.
-During the last week, sUSD has traded up 0.2% against the dollar.
+sUSD (SUSD) traded 0.2% lower against the US dollar during the one day period ending at 13:00 PM ET on December 9th. sUSD has a total market cap of $49.81 million and $16.55 million worth of sUSD was traded on exchanges in the last 24 hours.
+One sUSD token can now be bought for $1.00 or 0.00005846 BTC on exchanges.
+During the last week, sUSD has traded 0.2% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded up 0.4% against the dollar and now trades at $0.0000 or 0.00000000 BTC.